Best Cordless Circular Saw Review 2020: Construction & Carpentry

 Typically, blades for cordless circular saws range between 5-1/2 and 6-3/4 inches, with the 6-inches blade being the most common.

-The 6-inch blade is able to cut at least 1-3/4 inches deep at 90-degree angle and 1-1/2 inches deep at a 45 degree angle.
-Blades of 5-3/8 inches and larger can cut through 2-inch wood in a single pass at 90 degree; but, at a 45 degree angle, this blade would require two passes.
+The 6-inch blade is able to cut at least 1-3/4 inches deep at a 90-degree angle and 1-1/2 inches deep at a 45-degree angle.
+Blades of 5-3/8 inches and larger can cut through 2-inch wood in a single pass at 90 degrees; but, at a 45-degree angle, this blade would require two passes.

 The best cordless circular saw models with a 36V battery and 4,000RPM usually have a capacity to cut through 4×4 inches wood.